Red Sangria

 Sangria recipe ingredients

-• Liquor – Brandy is most traditional, but I often like to use an orange liqueur like Cointreau or Grand Marnier instead.
-Add less or more depending on how strong you want your sangria to be.
+• Liquor – Brandy is most traditional, but orange liqueur like Cointreau, Grand Marnier, or triple sec is another great option.
+Add less or more depending on how strong you want the cocktail to be.

-• Orange juice – Instead of adding a sweetener like brown sugar or maple syrup, I sweeten my sangria naturally with orange juice.
-I love its full, citrusy flavor with the wine.
+• Orange juice – Instead of adding a sweetener like brown sugar or maple syrup, I sweeten this recipe naturally with orange juice.
+I love its citrusy flavor with the wine.

 Find the complete recipe with measurements below.